s3r3t0/sereto/docs/usage.md

 The TUI utilizes fuzzy search to help you effectively locate the desired finding templates.
 You can filter the list by selecting specific categories and by searching for a finding’s title and/or keywords.

 Once you select a finding, a scrollable preview is displayed.
 Pressing `A` opens a screen where the details of the findings can be filled in.
-It is required to enter the finding name, choose a target to which the finding will be added and specify the filenames of the images used as proof as they appear in the `pictures` directory.
+It is required to enter the finding name, choose a target to which the finding will be added and specify all required variables from the template (e.g. image proof).
 After confirmation, the finding will be added to the specified target.

 Once a finding is added, it is included in the *findings.toml* file of the target and a corresponding `.md.j2` file is created in the `findings` directory of the target.
 The `.md.j2` file is a Markdown Jinja template that should be edited to include specific details about the finding.